Everything since June 1 is at fastnet.news. This is just the archive from before June, 2015

 Jennie Bourne, online editor

-I've had a lot of fun since I started DSL Prime in 1999.
-The coverage always was more than DSL, and after ten years I'm recognizing that with the DOCSIS Report, Fiber News, and more.
+I've had a lot of fun since I started DSL Prime in 1999, which gradually morphed into Fast Net News.
+The coverage always was more than DSL, and after fifteen years I'm still enjoying myself.
 I've met some incredible people, learned a lot, and occasionally wrote something interesting.

-Since 1999, DSL Prime has built a circulation of 15,000 around the world.
 Nearly everyone in the English-speaking part of the industry is a subscriber, as well as many in government, academia, the press and Wall Street.
-We mail three issues each month.

 Our stories have been picked up, with credit, in The New York and Los Angeles Times, The Wall Street Journal, The Chicago Tribune, The San Francisco Chronicle, Forbes, Business Week, and many others.
 We've also been cited in many government reports and independent studies.

 My first rule is not to bore my readers.
 My second is to always get "closer to the truth."
 I quickly reached 13,000 subscribers.
-DSL Prime is free, has the best gossip, and sometimes contains useful information, so most of the English-speaking industry has subscribed.
+Fast Net News is free, has the best gossip, and sometimes contains useful information, so most of the English-speaking industry has subscribed.

 I found myself deep in engineering, finance, and policy, although I'm not formally trained.
 I developed some surprising friends in high places, and got startled one day when a bureau chief called me "the conscience of the FCC."
 Wall Street analysts made me their pet geek.
 I discovered I could walk up to a CEO with 200,000 employees and he'd answer my questions if they were interesting enough.